fede12345678/Portfolio_Federico_Garcia_Schiro/Portfolio/portfolio-project/README.md

 # Portfolio Project

-This is a personal portfolio project for Federico Garcia Schiro, showcasing skills, projects, and contact information.
+This is a personal portfolio project, showcasing skills, projects, and contact information.

 ## Project Structure